-Please email the Volunteer Coordinator for this program, Jill Jenkins for more information.
+Please email the Volunteer Coordinator for this program, Kelly Bowler for more information.

 Ward Grandparents are a vital part of the caring network for children at the Hospital.
 Parents face a variety of pressures when their child is sick and this is compounded when the family come from a rural area and/or the parents have other children to care for and few extended family supports.